chemi5t/multinational-retail-data-centralisation/README.md

     - [Outcomes from Milestone 4 (Querying the data):](#outcomes-from-milestone-4-querying-the-data-1)

 # A description of the project
-The Multinational Retail Data Centralisation (MRDC) Project aims to address the challenge of their sales data being spread across many different data sources (AWS RSD, AWS S3 and API) and formats (PDF, CSV, and JSON).
+The Multinational Retail Data Centralisation (MRDC) Project aims to address the challenge of their sales data being spread across many different data sources (AWS RDS, AWS S3 and API) and formats (PDF, CSV, and JSON).
 This hinders accessibility and analysis of the data.
 The project's primary objective is to establish a centralised database system that consolidates all sales data into a single location together with a star-based schema.
 This centralised repository will serve as the primary source of truth for sales data, enabling easy access and analysis for team members.
 The project involves storing up-to-date sales data in the database and developing querying mechanisms to generate the latest metrics for business analysis and decision-making.

 In the `/root` (multinational-retail-data-centralisation) folder, the `main.py` file runs the various methods shown below that each perform the Extract, Transform, and Load (ETL) process for the six tables.